owntech-foundation/TWIST/docs/getting_started.md

 ![Schematic with measurement instruments](images/Twist_schematic_v1.drawio)

-!!!info Measurements location and output convention
+!!! info "Measurements location and output convention"
     - **Voltage sensors** - they are connected at the input/output of the TWIST board
     - **Low-side Current sensors** - they are connected right next to the inductor and measure inductor current.
         Their output is *positive* when the converter is in **BUCK mode (current going OUT of the low side)**.